odinuv/web/walkthrough-slim/upload/index.md

 of a file -- this was declared by the browser and should not be trusted very much.
 The rest of file attributes is self explanatory.

-Template `upload-02.latte`:
+Template `upload.latte`:

 {: .solution}
 {% highlight html %}
-{% include /walkthrough/upload/templates/upload-02.latte %}
+{% include /walkthrough-slim/upload/upload-02.latte %}
 {% endhighlight %}

-PHP script `upload-02.php`:
+Routes in `routes.php`:

 {: .solution}
 {% highlight php %}
-{% include /walkthrough/upload/upload-02.php %}
+{% include /walkthrough-slim/upload/upload-02.php %}
 {% endhighlight %}

 {: .note}